Spitzbube/OSTC-OHOS-manifest/docs/ci/shared-jobs.rst

 ...............

-This job extends :doc:`hidden-jobs/build-zephyr` and builds ``zephyr-philosophers`` using the Zephyr flavour of AllScenariOS and ``MACHINE=qemu-x86``.
+This job extends :doc:`hidden-jobs/build-zephyr` and builds ``zephyr-philosophers`` using the Zephyr flavour of All Scenario OS and ``MACHINE=qemu-x86``.
 This job checks that Zephyr can be built for a basic 32bit x86 virtual machine.